J-u-n-o/nut-upsd/README.md

 ups.timer.start: 0
 ups.vendorid: 2b89
 ```

+## Truenas UPS setup

+Setup the UPS service by enabling it, and fill the correct fields, see Truenas documentation
+Identifier: us3000ups
+Mode: Slave
+Remote host: your NUT docker IP
+Remote port: your NUT port used by NUT
+Port or Hostname : (empty)
+Monitor User & Password: (as setup in the NUT configFiles)

 ## Misc
+Things to consider, not used, and just an idea/option/feature/something-to-discard...
 Possible to use to start the app using a different UID:
 ```
  	su-exec